Solvent Abuse Facts, Information and Research

 Alcohol and drug misuse and treatment statistics England

-• 329 young people were in treatment services for solvent abuse between April 2021 – March 2022.
+• 629 young people received treatment for solvent abuse between April 2022- March 2023, an increase of over 95% on the previous year.

-• 85 adults and 52 young people in secure settings received help for solvent use between April 2020 and March 2021.
+• 105 adults and 79 young people in secure settings received help for solvent abuse between April 2022 and March 2023, increases of 44% for adults and 92% for young people compared to the previous year.

 Facts about solvent abuse policy